Category: The Question

 What do I actually do to get involved in a society?

-Not on paper.
-Not the resume version.
+Not on paper, the resume version.
 But the honest, lived version.

 Involvement isn’t always loud.
 Sometimes it’s quiet.
 It can be as small as showing up regularly to the same place, making eye contact, saying hello, holding a door open.
 Sometimes it means learning the local customs, joining a community event, or even just staying long enough for people to remember your name.